 Takao is connected with central Kyoto by local JR buses and Kyoto City Bus.
 Since March 2021, Takao is part of the city's flat-fare zone, and buses to Takao have become fully covered by Kyoto's one-day bus pass (even JR buses).

-JR buses for Takao leave from Kyoto Station every 20 to 30 minutes, cost 520 yen one way, and should take 50 minutes to get to Takao.
-The bus can also be boarded at several stops along the way, including JR Nijo Station and Omuro Ninnaji bus stop.
-The bus is covered by the Japan Rail Pass, JR Kansai Area Pass, JR Kansai Wide Area Pass and a few other rail passes by JR West, but it is not covered by the one-day pass for city buses.
+JR buses for Takao leave from Kyoto Station every 20 to 30 minutes, cost 230 yen one way and take 50 minutes to get to Takao.
+The buses can also be boarded at several stops along the way, including JR Nijo Station and Omuro Ninnaji bus stops.
+The JR buses are also covered by the Japan Rail Pass, JR Kansai Area Pass, JR Kansai Wide Area Pass and a few other rail passes by JR West.

-Takao can also be reached by Kyoto City Bus number 8, which departs from Shijo Karasuma every 30 to 60 minutes, costs 520 yen one way, and should take 45 minutes.
-Because Takao is outside the flat fare zone of the Kyoto City Bus network, the one-day bus pass will not fully cover the fare.
+Takao can also be reached by Kyoto City Bus number 8, which departs from Shijo-Karasuma every 30 to 60 minutes, costs 230 yen one way and takes 45 minutes.